pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

     ChaCha20 is a stream cipher used in several IETF protocols.
 It is standardized in :rfc:`7539`.

-    :param bytes key: The secret key.
+    :param key: The secret key.
 This must be kept secret. ``256`` :term:`bits` (32 bytes) in length.
+    :type key: :term:`bytes-like`

-    :param bytes nonce: Should be unique, a :term:`nonce`.
+    :param nonce: Should be unique, a :term:`nonce`.
 It is critical to never reuse a ``nonce`` with a given key.
 Any reuse of a nonce with the same key compromises the security of every message encrypted with that key.
 The nonce does not need to be kept secret and may be included with the ciphertext.
 This must be ``128`` :term:`bits` in length.
+    :type nonce: :term:`bytes-like`

         .. note::